mehmet-karagoz/Learn-New-Language-With-Srt-Files/README.md

 ## Installation

-Depending on the platform you are using, you can download its file from the Github releases section.
+Depending on the platform you are using, you can download its file from the [Github releases](https://github.com/mehmet-karagoz/Learn-New-Language-With-Srt-Files/releases) section.
-!
-For now , you can clone the repo or download as zip file.

 ## Usage